RuthGyeul/Forbidden-Forest-Resources/README.md

 ## Contributers (Team Undefined)
-- Jaeah Lee
+- All Code By Jaeah Lee
-- Junseo Oh
+- All Art By Junseo Oh

 Copyright ©️ 2022 By Team Undefined